Mongolia travel advice

 Mongolian law does not criminalize sexual acts or relationships between individuals of the same sex.

-However, 2SLGBTQI+ travellers could be discriminated against based on their sexual orientation, gender identity, gender expression, or sex characteristics.
+However, 2SLGBTQI+ persons could be discriminated against based on their sexual orientation, gender identity, gender expression, or sex characteristics.
 Same-sex marriage and civil unions are not legally recognized by Mongolian law.

 According to the Mongolian National Human Rights Commission, 2SLGBTQI+ individuals have faced police harassment and surveillance.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Mongolia.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Mongolia.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics